NU-CUCIS/ph5concat/README.md

 into hundreds of group, containing data describing the properties of a given particle type.
-To analyze the data, individual datasets are required to be concatenated one after another across all files, preferably in an increasing order of their run and subrun ID.
-As the data amount and number of files from a given experiment can become very large, the performance scalability of the parallel concatenater is important.
+To analyze the data, individual datasets are required to be concatenated one after another across all files, preferably in an increasing order of their run and subrun IDs.
+As the data amount and number of files from a given experiment can become very large, the performance scalability of such parallel data concatenation is important.

 ## Input HDF5 Files
 * Each file contains data from a single subrun.
-All groups contain datasets named 'run', 'subrun', and 'evt'.
+All groups contain at least 3 datasets named 'run', 'subrun', and 'evt'.
 The values in a 'run' dataset are the same, representing the ID of a run.
 Similarly for 'subrun', the values in a 'subrun' represent the ID of a subrun.
 However, the subrun IDs are unique among all input files.
 * Each file contains multiple groups.
 The number of groups and group names are